-The Pearson Writer is a revolutionary Pearson writing web and mobile app that supports at every step in the writing process from gathering information and citing sources, to following grammar rules, to staying organized and on task.
-Pearson Writer guides users through writing development and provides instant feedback to refine their drafts in minus all the time and searching needed with other writing apps.
+Pearson Writer gives students digital tools to support them at every step in the writing process, from gathering information and citing sources, to following grammar rules, to staying organized and on task.
+It guides them through writing development and provides instant feedback to refine their drafts—minus all the time-consuming toggling and searching needed with other writing apps.

-The Project is an innovative tool that helps students to manage many writing projects, deadlines, and distractions coming their way.
-They need a single place to track assignments and organize their research.
-It is a tool that makes it easy to improve study habits, avoid procrastination, and juggle all students’ responsibilities.
+The Project is a feature that helps students to manage writing projects, deadlines, and reducing distractions coming their way.
+Students need a single place to track assignments and organize their research.
+Pearson Writer is a tool that makes it easy to improve their study habits, avoid procrastination, and juggle all students’ responsibilities.

-I am the main web user experience designer and user interface(visual) designer that fully designed the whole user experience, user interfaces, user flows and layout.
-Planned and conducted the efficient design process, which accelerated the design collaboration and implementation speed.
-Moreover, created the aesthetic user-centered web app and followed with the constantly changed brand UI guidance of Pearson.
-I collaboratively gathered valuable user requirements from my product manager and learning designer design refreshed ideas.
-Constantly cooperated with UX mobile designer, UX researchers, and UX writer produced the user-friendly and user-centered interfaces and web application design.
+I am the lead web user experience designer and user interface(visual) designer that fully designed the whole user experience, user interfaces, user flows and layout.
+I conducted an efficient design process, which accelerated the design collaboration and implementation speed.

 The web application design was launched globally in September 2019.

 1. lack of sufficient users tracking data

 One of the design challenges was that the limited data about users’ requirements because the application set in an old code environment where the data and usage tracking were not available.